PudgyPoppins/caps/README.md

 # TODO:
 * see image issue
 * ## Network / Nonprofits
+	* add announcements (TextPost model in organization) to nonprofits so that they can make them.
 	* maybe a success message on creation/update? | https://docs.djangoproject.com/en/3.0/ref/contrib/messages/#adding-messages-in-class-based-views
 	* soft deleting as an option (a moderator could recover a deleted object up to 2 weeks later or so) | https://medium.com/@adriennedomingus/soft-deletion-in-django-e4882581c340 | this one is probably better: https://blog.khophi.co/soft-delete-django-quickly/
 	* ### Forms